Select Page

 Indigenous-led monitoring and conservation in the North

-The Boreal Forest is often called “North America’s bird nursery” due to the incredible numbers of birds (and bird species) that migrate there for the summer months each year to breed.
-The Boreal Forest, the Arctic tundra found above the treeline, and the rich bays, shorelines, coastlines, and oceans throughout the North are some of the most productive, continuous, and least human-influenced regions left in the world.
+The Boreal Forest is often called “North America’s bird nursery” due to the incredible numbers of birds (and bird species) that migrate there each summer to breed.
+The Boreal Forest, the Arctic tundra found above the treeline, and the bays, coastlines, and oceans throughout the North are some of the most productive, continuous, and least human-influenced regions left in the world.
 Beyond the incredible biodiversity that these regions support, the climate benefits of northern ecosystems are huge.
 The Boreal Forest absorbs and stores incredible amounts of carbon, helping to slow atmospheric warming.
 Additionally, the vast ice and snow cover of the Arctic and Boreal regions help to reflect heat and reduce warming.
 Given the astounding biodiversity and global climate benefits of the North, Canada has a large responsibility to conserve and support these regions.

 Gregor Beck